-(2) General permits Permits.
+(2) General Permits.

-The Commissioner may use issue General Permits to authorize alterations to state waters for specific categories of activities that are substantially similar in nature within the state or other specified geographical areas.
+The Commissioner may issue General Permits to authorize alterations to state waters for specific categories of activities that are substantially similar in nature within the state or other specified geographical areas.
 General Permits for habitat alterations may be issued only for activities that do not result in an appreciable permanent loss of resource values.
 General Permits may be issued for water withdrawals that cause no more than de minimis degradation.
-When the Commissioner determines that a category or activity is suitable for coverage by a General Permit, or that substantive modification of existing General Permits is consistent with T.C.A. § 69-3-108 of the Tennessee Water Quality Control Act of 1977, the Commissioner will provide notice of, and conduct a minimum of, one public hearing.
+When the Commissioner determines that a category or activity is suitable for coverage by a General Permit, or that substantive modification of existing General Permits is consistent with T.C.A. § 69-3-108, the Commissioner will provide notice of, and conduct a minimum of, one public hearing.
 The public notice will contain the relevant information, as set forth in subparagraph (4)(c) of this rule and will be published along with a copy of the draft General Permit and a rationale explaining the basis for the permit.
-TDEC The Division will distribute the public notice to interested persons who have requested TDEC the Division notify them of ARAP applications and by posting on the TDEC Tennessee Department of Environment and Conservation's (TDEC) website.
+The Division will distribute the public notice to interested persons who have requested the Division notify them of ARAP applications and by posting on the Tennessee Department of Environment and Conservation's (TDEC) website.
 Interested persons may submit written comments on the draft General Permit within thirty (30) days of the public notice or such greater period as the Commissioner allows.
 All written comments submitted shall be retained and considered in the final determination to issue a General Permit.
 The procedures for obtaining coverage under a General Permit shall be specified in the General Permit.

-(3) § Section 401 Water Quality Certification.
+(3) Section 401 Water Quality Certification.